kendallmiller/kendallmiller.github.io/_posts/2023-07-25-picking-ideas-that-win.md

 To define your market, be as specific as you can about:

-1. **Who will get value from the product?**: The people who will benefit from what your product uniquely offers.
+1. **Who will get value from the product?** The people who will benefit from what your product uniquely offers.
-2. **Why do existing solutions not entirely satisfy them?**: The unmet need and what advantage does the user get from it being satisfied.
+2. **Why do existing solutions not entirely satisfy them?** The unmet need and what advantage does the user get from it being satisfied.

 Your team has probably already defined a lot of this as part of their initial pitch, but double-check that they've hit all these points.

 ## Is there a market?

-When I've looked at product ideas it's always a warning sign if I can't find two successful players already in the space.
-Consider the likely reasons that no one is serving the market you're targetting: Either you're the first to come up with this idea or there's a reason you haven't figured out yet why the market isn't there.
+When I've looked at product ideas, it's always a warning sign if I can't find two successful players already in the space.
+Consider the likely reasons that no one is serving the market you're targeting: Either you're the first to come up with this idea, or there's a reason you haven't figured out yet why the market isn't there.
 Hint: it's never the first one.
 For example, there might be hidden regulatory reasons or other barriers to adoption or cost that you're not seeing.

 Building out into a non-existent market is pure waste: You'll burn your team's time, your investor's funds, and build a passion for something that will not reward you.
 Better to cut bait early.